 Note that too many workers in daycares do not realize any of this and are surprised or dismayed or unhappy that the baby of 6 months of age, say, does not take a bottle.
 Educate them, nicely, of course.

 There has been a lot of publicity recently about not giving babies cow’s milk until at least 9 months.
+This is not applicable to the baby who is breastfeeding.
 The breastfeeding baby can take some of his milk as cow’s milk after about 6 months of age, especially if he is starting to take substantial amounts of a wide variety of solids as well.
 The breastfed baby, who has been supplemented with formula as mentioned above, can get that formula mixed with solids or that formula can be replaced with cow’s milk.
 Certainly, cow’s milk is less expensive.
 Goat’s milk is an alternative.
 Many breastfeeding babies will not drink formula because they do not like the taste.
 Actually, the breastfeeding baby can get all the milk he needs from the breast without his requiring other sorts of milk, even if he is breastfeeding only a few times a day.
 See the information sheet “What to feed the baby when the mother works outside the home” for more information.

 There is no advantage in this situation of giving formula, especially by bottle and there may be some important disadvantages.
 Even at this age a baby may start to prefer the bottle if he seems not to be getting enough from the breast (if, in fact, he will accept a bottle).
 On the other hand, if the baby does accept the bottle and if your milk supply has decreased, as it might have, giving the baby a bottle may almost guarantee that the baby will soon refuse the breast.
 See the information sheet “Late Onset Decreased Milk Supply or Flow” for reasons your milk supply may have decreased.
 It would be preferable in this circumstance to give solids off a spoon rather than to give formula in a bottle.
 If you wish to mix formula with solids, that does not cause the same sort of problem as giving formula or even expressed milk in a bottle.
 If the baby seems hungry after breastfeeding, feed him solids off a spoon.
 See the information sheet “Starting Solid Foods” for more information.
 However, it may be possible with a few simple techniques, to get the baby gaining well, and/or to be satisfied with breastfeeding alone.
 Check with the clinic.